 Lisa and her husband, Ray Cyr, are founders of Studio 237 School of Music located in Santa Rosa Beach, FL. and has been a successful private piano teacher since 1990.
 She has studied music composition, piano, clarinet and solfege since she was a young child growing up in the suburbs of Boston, Massachusetts.
 During her undergraduate years, Lisa participated in school musicals, band, small ensembles, state competitions and also had the privilege to study clarinet with Pascal Cardillo, the second chair in the Boston Symphony Orchestra.

-After high school, Lisa studied music at the University of Lowell and Boston University, and completed a degree in Business Administration with a minor in music in 1985.
+After high school, Lisa studied music at the University of Lowell and Boston University, and completed a degree in Business Administration with a minor in music in 1985 from Worcester State College.
 In 2007, Lisa received her professional teacher’s certificate with the State of Florida specializing in Kindergarten through 6 grade.

-Lisa has taught private piano lessons for 28 years, substitute taught in the public schools, organized Vacation Bible School Programs, volunteered musically in Church, and with her husband has raised three musical children.
+Lisa has taught private piano lessons for 30 years, substitute taught in the public schools, organized Vacation Bible School Programs, volunteered musically in Church, and with her husband has raised three musical children.
+Lisa is a member of the National Piano Teachers Guild and the National Federation of Music clubs of which she was President from 2015 to 2019.
 She has successfully demonstrated her ability to teach, in a professional and compassionate manner, students ages 4 to 70 years of age.

 I grew up in Framingham Massachusetts where the public schools had developed a large music program.
 Beginning in third grade, I took up clarinet and piano and through high school was actively involved in band, musicals, chorus, summer programs, and music theory.
 I studied music in college, graduated with a Bachelor of Science and a Music Minor and for many years worked in a variety of office positions.
 After I married Ray (33 adventuresome years ago) and was raising three children, I decided to stay home.
 In 1990, I began teaching piano lessons out of our home.
 Seven years later, we moved to Santa Rosa Beach, Florida.
 I furthered my education at Northwest Florida State College earning my Professional Teacher’s Certificate K-6.
 In 2011, we opened my piano studio to other teachers/instruments which was the beginning of Studio 237 Music School.